 Data Transmission and Storage

 Data transfers from the local Barracuda Backup device to a receiving Barracuda Backup device are always encrypted.
-Data is stored compressed and encrypted at rest on the receiving Barracuda Backup device; the local Barracuda Backup device does not store in an encrypted or compressed state.
+Data is stored compressed and encrypted at rest on the receiving Barracuda Backup device; the local Barracuda Backup device data stored on the local appliance is encrypted at-rest using AES 256-bit encryption.
 Barracuda Backup utilizes an aggressive combination of symmetrical and asymmetrical encryption.
 The United States government recently approved 192-bit AES encryption as the preferred method for protecting top-secret information.
 The Barracuda Backup solution starts with even higher 256-bit AES encryption.
 In addition, Barracuda Networks has developed a proprietary advanced digital cataloging system that breaks down your data into small pieces and tracks the changes of these parts over time, and strips the original meta identifiers from your files.

 As data is transmitted to the remote Barracuda Backup device, your symmetrically-encrypted data parts are compressed and sent over your Internet connection with an asymmetrically-encrypted key.